nais/handbook/docs/technical/tenant-setup/3-nais-terraform.md

 ## Nais-terraform-modules repository

 1. Copy an existing tenant folder to get have naas.tf and main.tf as templates.
+   - A (non-exhaustive) list of things needed:
+      1. Their "nais folder ID"
+      1. GitHub org name
+      1. GCP org ID
+      1. CIDR routing ranges per env
+      1. If they want "cost viewing" (BQ) experience, a `tenant_cost_viewer_group` must be created by tenant
 1. Update the naas.tf and main.tf files to represent desired reality.
    - to maximize profit, wait with adding domains that require manual certificates.
 1. Add the new tenant to atlantis.yaml